 He also told RTL radio and LCI television that the world's major powers should use further sanctions to show they were serious about stopping Tehran getting atom bombs.
 The minister said France had asked French firms not to bid for work in Iran.

-Several big French firms have made or are looking at making big investments in the Islamic Republic, the world's fourth-largest oil producer, including Total
+Several big French firms have made or are looking at making big investments in the Islamic Republic, the world's fourth-largest oil producer, including Total and Renault .

 French Prime Minister Francois Fillon said today that everything must be done to avoid war with Iran, but added that Kouchner was right to say the situation was dangerous and must be taken seriously.